Houston Car Accident Lawyer

-Why should I hire a local car accident lawyer?
+Why should I hire a Houston car accident lawyer?

 These tactics cause you to delay in collecting and preserving critical evidence you should have gathered from the start.
 Even worse, they cause you to delay in getting the medical care you need.
 The absence of evidence and the delays are then used against you to justify a low-ball offer when it comes time to settle the case.
 This is why you should get a lawyer involved right away, especially when you have sustained injuries.